bnm219/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Line 59 and 61.
+I can tell because of how they are being invoked as new functions on line 64 and 65. (one funcion is using another fucntion to find a result.)
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+We could put dansRoll into a for loop instead of calling them one by one.
+Dan's name will always be the same.
 c.
 What is the lexical scope of `newRoll`?
+newRoll can only be accessed within the personalDice function.

 ### Task 3 - Stretch Goals